What Should I Use to Make My Home Smell Good When Selling?

 Since our skin is our body’s largest organ I want to make sure the oil I’m diffusing in my home, which is being absorbed into our skin, is the best oil I can buy.
 I personally use a certified pure therapeutic grade (CPTG).
 This means the oils are guaranteed to be the purest essential oil extract that meets the highest standards for both purity and material composition.

-Now, I’ve heard people say pure essentials oils are really expensive.
-Although when you do the math they really are affordable.
+Now, I’ve heard people say pure essential oils are really expensive.
+They can be but when you do the math they are more affordable than people realize.
 Here’s a quick breakdown; there are approximately 250 drops per 15mL bottle and a bottle can cost as little as $10 wholesale, so that’s $0.04 a drop.
 I typically put 4-6 drops in my diffuser totaling $0.16 to $0.24.
-So a single $10 bottle can last more than 2 months.
+So a single $10 bottle can last more than 2 months if I diffused that oil every day.

 Final Thoughts

 There is no guarantee diffusing essential oils will sell your home faster.
 However, they are definitely a great natural option to consider.
-Just remember not all essential oils are created equal and you’ll want to make sure you’re diffusing the highest quality.
+Just remember not all essential oils are created equal and you’ll want to make sure you’re diffusing the highest quality for a few reasons;

-One, a buyer is less likely to have a negative reaction to a pure neutral essential oil.
-Great suggestions everyone loves are lemon or wild orange.
+1. A buyer is less likely to have a negative reaction to a pure neutral essential oil.

 If you're selling your home how it smells matters!
 Here are ways to make your home smell good without toxic chemicals, which can scare buyers off.
 Click to Tweet